 This album takes a slightly different direction to Eric's most recent recordings in that Eric sings ten of the songs, while John Munro not only contributes two new songs but sings them as well.
 Of Eric's songs, seven are entirely works by him, one other is a poem to which Eric has written the music, and the remaining two are songwriting contributions by friends.
 As usual, Eric's songs reflect the times we live in and recent world events.

 The first song — Ashes — was written after a visit to Strathewen, Victoria, Australia, ten weeks after the 'Black Saturday' bushfires of February 2009 in which 173 souls perished.
 It is dedicated to Dave Magahey, Captain of Arthurs Creek and Strathewen Fire Brigade.
-This is yet another classic from Eric's pen and ranks with his all time greats, including a personal favourite: As If He Knows.
+This yet another classic from Eric's pen and ranks with his all time greats, including a personal favourite: As If He Knows.

-But this is not a one-track wonder album.
+But this not a one-track wonder album.
 Just listen to Song For James, about a young Irish lad knocked down and killed by a truck, and his father's subsequent efforts to help keep his son's memory alive.
 Then there is Reg Evans' Cradle, another powerful and emotional song rising from the ashes of the Black Saturday fires.

 Eric has also put music to John MacRae's widely known First World War poem In Flanders Field, bringing the poem to life.
 The two songs written by friends Mike O'Callaghan and Pete Titchener/June Harrison — When An Angel Appears and Don't Throw Away Your Dreams respectively — emphasise that Eric also knows good songs when he hears them.